Assist-to-Turnover Ratio Calculator

 3. 3

-The calculator will display the assist-to-turnover ratio, a performance rating, net contribution, and assist/turnover shares.
+The calculator will display the assist-to-turnover ratio, a performance rating, net contribution, assist/turnover shares, and a detailed insights panel for interpretation.

 Example Calculation